mlatcl/old_internal/capabilities.md

     fellow researchers either as peer or as a mentor or sharing your perspective as a mentee.

-3. Vision: Being able to project an inspirational view on the ideas that you feel passionate about that draws those around you into the problem.
+3. Communication of Vision: Being able to project an inspirational view on the ideas that you feel passionate about that draws those around you into the problem.